Units, zero-divisors and idempotents in rings graded by torsion-free groups: Unique product groups

-\begin{defn} Let $G$ be a group. \begin{enumerate} \item[{\rm (a)}] $G$ is said to be a \emph{unique product group} if, given any two non-empty finite subsets $A$ and $B$ of $G$, there exists at least one element $g\in G$ which has a unique representation of the form $g = ab$ with $a \in A$ and $b \in B$. \item[{\rm (b)}] $G$ is said to be a \emph{two unique products group} if, given any two non-empty finite subsets $A$ and $B$ of $G$ with $|A|+|B|>2$, there exist at least two distinct elements $g$ and $h$ of $G$ which have unique representations of the form $g = ab$, $h = cd$ with $a, c \in A$ and $b,d \in B$. \end{enumerate} \end{defn}
+\item $G$ is said to be a \emph{unique product group} if, given any two non-empty finite subsets $A$ and $B$ of $G$, there exists at least one element $g\in G$ which has a unique representation of the form $g = ab$ with $a \in A$ and $b \in B$.

+\item $G$ is said to be a \emph{two unique products group} if, given any two non-empty finite subsets $A$ and $B$ of $G$ with $|A|+|B|>2$, there exist at least two distinct elements $g$ and $h$ of $G$ which have unique representations of the form $g = ab$, $h = cd$ with $a, c \in A$ and $b,d \in B$. \end{enumerate} \end{definition}

 It is clear that every two unique products group is a unique product group.
-For a long time the two unique products property was seen as potentially stronger than the unique product property.
-In 1980, however, Strojnowski showed that the two properties are in fact equivalent.
-For an elegant proof of the following lemma, we refer the reader to \cite{Str1980}.
+In 1980, Strojnowski showed that the two properties are in fact equivalent.

 \begin{lemma}[Strojnowski \cite{Str1980}] A group $G$ is a \emph{unique product group} if and only if it is a \emph{two unique products group}. \end{lemma}

 \begin{remark} Every unique product group is necessarily torsion-free. \end{remark}